p65536/AI-UX-Customizer/docs/UX-Customizer/README.md

 ### 9. Differences between the navigation consoles of GPTUX and GGGUX

 ##### GPTUX (for ChatGPT)
-  - The left end button is the "Rescan DOM for messages" function
+  - **[Firefox only]** The left end button (visible only on Firefox) is the "Run layout scan and rescan DOM" function.
-  Normally, there is no need to use this because DOM scanning is performed automatically when loading chat.
-Use this if the message count is not being obtained correctly for messages that contain images.
+  This is primarily used to mitigate a Firefox-specific bug where the scroll position jumps when images or messages load late.
+Use this button if you experience that issue, or if message counts appear incorrect.
 ![Navigation Console of GPTUX](./images/navi_console_chatgpt.webp)

 ##### GGGUX (for Gemini)